April 4, 2017

 After trial and error, I’ve done the research and testing and found an easy Paleo Flour Blend to use 1:1 in place of traditional/wheat flour in: cakes, cookies, and MUFFINS!
-I’ve also tried out a tree nut free option that works amazingly well too.
+I’ve also tried out a tree nut-free option that works amazingly well too.
 Check out this simple blend I love by A Calculated Whisk, what adaptations can be made, and the classic (made paleo) Blueberry Muffins I made!
+I’ve got all the directions below.

 Using various flours is always fun for me, sure it can result in a hot mess sometimes… but I’m pretty persistent and am always down to experiment.
 I love cooking with almond flour/meal as well as seed flour/meal (my favorite here) as it makes for such a delicious crumb… however the drawback can sometimes be too dense so you need to pick your recipes/ratios, etc. – SCIENCE!!